DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 ```
 CREATE MATERIALIZED VIEW IF NOT EXISTS
     teams_by_wins AS
-    SELECT * from teams
+    SELECT * FROM teams
       PRIMARY KEY((wins), name);
 ```
 **B.**
 ```
 CREATE MATERIALIZED VIEW IF NOT EXISTS
     teams_by_wins AS
-    SELECT * from teams
+    SELECT * FROM teams
       PRIMARY KEY((name), wins);
 ```
 **C.**